MPopovych/StockBrain/README.md

 # StockBrain

-Lightweight Java-Kotlin based library for neural networks I am using this for my personal project for stock trading.
+Lightweight Kotlin based library for neural networks
+I am using this for my personal project for stock trading.
 Comes with risks and frequent changes.
 Feel free to fork or to explore the project
+Uses Kotlin's **Multik** under the hood

-#### Why in Kotlin + Java?
+#### Why in Kotlin?

 To focus on a CPU based use case for reinforcement learning.
-Two algorithms are supported for optimisation:
+One algorithm are supported for optimisation:

-Genetic algorithm - mostly done and stable
+- GAT - is a custom implementation of a GA (genetic algorithm)
-PSO - in development
+- PSO - removed
+- GA - removed

 ### Supported layers

-*InputLayer* - defines entry for a set of data, multiple inputs can be used in the same model
+*Input* - defines entry for a set of data, multiple inputs can be used in the same model

 *Dense* - the most basic layer, can have an activation function, bias